Statistical inference for rough volatility: Minimax Theory: Discussion

 \section{Discussion}

-We now provide some comments about the results given in Section \ref{sec:piecewise} and Section \ref{sec:general}. \begin{itemize} \item{\bf About the convergence rates.} We obtain in Sections \ref{sec:piecewise} and \ref{sec:general} the same convergence rate $n^{-1/(4H+2)}$ as in \cite{gloter2007estimation} and \cite{rosenbaum2008estimation}.
-This unusual rate ensures that retrieving the Hurst exponent becomes easier when the trajectory is rougher.
-Therefore estimates of the roughness of the volatility should be quite accurate in rough volatility models.
-This can seem counter-intuitive at first glance as one knows that the optimal rate for estimating a $\beta$-H\"older continuous function (say for instance in the context of estimating a density from a sample of $n$ independent random variables) is roughly $n^{-\beta/(2\beta+1)}$.
-Here we can get much better rates because we do not try to reconstruct the signal itself but only its regularity.
-Though volatility remains hidden behind the multiplicative noise and the realised variance, we can retrieve its roughness with fast convergence rate.\\
+We briefly elaborate on the results stated in Section \ref{sec:piecewise} and Section \ref{sec:general}. \begin{itemize} \item{\bf About the rates of convergence.} We obtain the same minimax rate $n^{-1/(4H+2)}$ for estimating $H$ as in \cite{gloter2007estimation} and \cite{rosenbaum2008estimation} except that our result is valid over the whole range $(0,1)$ (uniformly over compact sets).
+This may come as a slight surprise, but retrieving the Hurst exponent $H$ becomes easier as the trajectory becomes rougher.
+Heuristically, and in analogy with more classical signal plus noise models, this can be explained by the fact that the more a signal oscillates, the less the noise affects the reconstruction of its smoothness.
+Therefore, estimators of the roughness of volatility should be quite accurate in rough volatility models.
+This can seem counter-intuitive at first glance as one knows that the optimal rate for estimating a $\beta$-H\"older continuous function (say for instance in the context of estimating a density from a sample of $n$ independent random variables) is $n^{-\beta/(2\beta+1)}$ for most loss functions.
+In our setting, we can obtain significantly better rates because we do not try to reconstruct the signal itself but only its regularity.
+Although volatility remains hidden behind the multiplicative noise of the realised variance, we can retrieve its roughness with a fast convergence rate, close to the usual rate $n^{-1/2}$ of regular parametric statistical models in the limit $H \rightarrow 0$.\\

+A referee points out the following observation: in their Theorem 5.7, \cite{bibinger2017nonparametric} establish an optimal rate of a change-point test for a regularity parameter of latent volatility.
+While this rate shows the same effect of being faster for rough volatility than for smooth volatility, from the non-identifiability result in Remark 5.8 of the mentioned reference, it seems that the rate for estimating the regularity of a general H\"older continuous volatility process could be worse than the lower bound we establish.
+This would imply that having a fractional volatility process (instead of a general $H$-Hölder regular process) is crucial for the results obtained in this paper.\\